thingsboard/thingsboard.github.io/docs/iot-gateway/guides/how-to-enable-remote-configuration.md

 <body>
   <p>
     <b style="color:red">WARNING:</b>
-    <span style="color:black">if you have already configured the gateway - save the settings in another place, as the remote configuration will overwrite the settings.
-Also, if you used gateway version < 3.4, the gateway will automatically generate a new configuration in JSON format.</span>
+    <span style="color:black">if you have already configured the gateway - create a backup, because the new remote configuration will overwrite settings files.
+    <br>If you used gateway version < 3.4, the gateway will automatically generate a new configuration files in JSON format.</span>
   </p>
 </body>
 {% endcapture %}